• Skip to main content

 Neither interlocking floors nor self-adhering ESD flooring materials require adhesive and both can be installed directly over most existing subfloors with no need for moisture mitigation.

-Groundlock Extreme interlocking floors are easily installed by simply placing the tiles on the existing floor and hammering the interlocking edges into place.
+GroundLock Extreme interlocking floors are easily installed by simply placing the tiles on the existing floor and hammering the interlocking edges into place.
 This odorless, easy-to-install flooring system meets all the same static-control parameters of a full-spread, conductive adhesive installation without the commitment of a permanent installation, making it an ideal solution for leased spaces, concrete slabs with vapor issues, and even for occupied spaces, such as labs that cannot be shutdown.
 If an area becomes repurposed, it’s no big deal: Simply lift and move the interlocking tiles.

 Before Groundlock Extreme